nissedanielsen/chatty/README.md

 ### 4. **chatty-ms** (Spring Boot Backend)
    - **Ports**: `8090` (Access via `localhost:8090`)
-   - **Authentication**: The backend uses a mocked database for authentication preloaded with 10 users (`user1`, `user2`, ..., `user10`), each with the password `password`, for JWT authentication on the login endpoint.
+   - **Authentication**: The backend uses a JWT-based authentication flow.
+A JWT can be obtained from the `auth/login` endpoint upon successful authentication.
+Postgres db is preloaded with 10 users (`user1`, `user2`, ..., `user10`), each with the password `password`, password is salted and hashed.
 JWTs are valid for 1 day.

 ### 5. **chatty-client** (React Frontend)
    - **Ports**: `80` (Access via `localhost:80`)